pkmn/engine/src/lib/gen1/README.md

 #### `Volatiles`

-Active Pokémon can have have ["volatile" status conditions](https://pkmn.cc/bulba/Status_condition#Volatile_status) (called ["battle status"](https://pkmn.cc/pokered/constants/battle_constants.asm#L73) bits in pret), all of which are boolean flags that are cleared when the Pokémon faints or switches out:
+Active Pokémon can have ["volatile" status conditions](https://pkmn.cc/bulba/Status_condition#Volatile_status) (called ["battle status"](https://pkmn.cc/pokered/constants/battle_constants.asm#L73) bits in pret), all of which are boolean flags that are cleared when the Pokémon faints or switches out: